Defending Your Rights: Trusted Domestic Assault Lawyer At Kahlon Law

-Facing accusations of domestic violence can turn your life upside down, imposing conditions such as no contact with the alleged victim.
+Facing accusations of domestic violence can turn your life upside down, especially when the court imposes bail conditions such as no contact with the alleged victim.
 To protect your rights and ensure a fair trial, hiring an experienced domestic assault lawyer is crucial.

 Understanding Domestic Assault